gbinside/netrobots/README.md

 API
 ---

-See the file
+Study:

-  server/netrobots.proto
+* "client/netrobots.proto" for a description of the RobotStatus

-for a description of available messages.
+* "client/connect.py" for the API class

-See the example directory, for examples of API usage.
+* "example/python" for some example of Robot

 WEBSERVER
 =========

 Il webserver è scritto in Flask e sviluppato in TDD; le post sono codificate come normali POST, quindi ad esempio, `speed=100&degree=0` , ma le risposte sono in json.